Weight lifting for brain health in your home gym just sounds like another advertising slogan.

 Earlier, a Harvard Medical School study showed that strenuous resistance exercise helps to stimulate the release of chemical hormones in the brain.
 The particular hormones released boost brain cell health and promote brain cell regeneration.
 That supports other studies showing an improvement in mental functioning in people suffering from neurodegenerative diseases such as dementia.

 This link between aerobic activity, strength training and brain health has profound implications for adults 55 and older.
-It’s time to start are thinking of starting an exercise program.
+It’s time to be thinking of starting an exercise program.
 Not only are you getting all the strength, flexibility and wellness benefits of a good workout, you’re also boosting your brain’s cognitive functions.

 Weight training has already been shown to strengthen bone structure and reduce the likelihood of broken bones and osteoporosis among older adults.
 Now there is a real case to be made for weight lifting in older adults as both a fitness and wellness alternative.